cardillan/mindcode/doc/syntax/SCHEMACODE.markdown

 #### Linking by name

-Named links allow to link blocks to the processor directly using the block labels.
+Named links allow linking blocks to the processor directly using the block labels.
 It is possible to specify a link name for the label; if it isn't specified, the label is used as a link name.
 Any prefix is stripped away again:

 ```